Dorrell out as coach at Colorado after 0-5 start to season

 Dorrell, 58, was brought in as a replacement when Mel Tucker bolted for Michigan State out of the blue in February 2020.

 Dorrell, who had built a house in the Boulder area, agreed to a five-year, $18 million contract that ran through 2024.
-The buyout is approximately $8.7 million, but could be reduced pending his next job.
-His termination was first reported by ESPN.
+The buyout, which will come out of the athletic department’s budget, is approximately $8.7 million, but could be reduced pending his next job.

+Although the Buffaloes have had just two winning seasons since 2006 — and one of them was their 4-2 record during the pandemic in 2020 — George said he trusts Colorado can return to prominence.

+“We will do what is needed to get a winning football team back on this field,” George said. “… This place can be and will be a football powerhouse.
+We have the facilities.
+We have the location.
+We have the programs.
+We have everything that we need to be successful on the football field.”

 Colorado waited to announce the news until after Dorrell had a chance to inform his staff and players in a meeting.
 Defensive coordinator Chris Wilson was also let go.